blugnu/env/README.md

-Although `testing.T` provides methods for setting environment variables for the duration of the current test, this leaves other variables in the environment unchanged.
+Although `testing.T` provides methods for setting environment variables for the duration of the current test, this leaves other variables in the environment unchanged, which may be undesirable.

-To provide a test with a clean, known environment, use the `env.State` function to obtain the current state of the environment, and `Restore` it at the end of the test.
+The `env.State` function captures the current state of the environment in a variable with a `Restore` method which restores the environment to that captured state.

 This allows the environment to be cleared and set for the test using regular `os` functions as required, without affecting other tests:

 ```go